Steven Rhue //

 Children’s voices are all but absent from research on water insecurity or the condition where access to and benefit from affordable adequate, reliable, and safe water for health and well-being is unobtainable or precarious (Jepson et al.).
 This body of work has been dominated by the underlying assumption that a child’s experience is primarily determined by their adult caretakers, resulting in an overemphasis on household-level assessments and parental narratives (Jepson et al.; Young et al.).
 A single adult’s response is often taken to represent a home’s collective reality and, even where inter-household variation is considered, children’s experiences remain commonly subsumed under those of their parents.
 Thus, despite the great emphasis placed on assuring children’s right to water and health and wellbeing (Nandy & Gordon; Pink), we are left with an adult-biased and incomplete understanding of water insecurity.

 However, it is not as if we are unaware of the significant risk children face.
 Children’s water insecurity has become a central emphasis of global policy, as hundreds of children die every day due to lack of adequate water and sanitation, and the provision of water is seen as requisite for the realization of other human rights (OHCHR; UNESC; UNICEF “WASH”).
 Lacking safe and sufficient water, children are particularly vulnerable.
 They are often the first to become ill and more likely to die during infancy and childhood, burdened by a disproportionate risk of diarrhea and dehydration (UNICEF “Thirsting for a future”; UNICEF “WASH”).
 Co-occurring with other human insecurities, water insecure children may become malnourished (Choudhary et al.), unable to consume nutritious food, and targets of violence or predatory exploitation while attempting to collect water (Sommer et al.).
-The necessity of securing water may further rend children unable to attend or perform poorly school (Cooper-Vince et al.; UNICEF “Collecting water”).
+The necessity of securing water may further rend children unable to attend or perform poorly in school (Cooper-Vince et al.; UNICEF “Collecting water”).
 Those that are able to attend may find no reprieve, as many schools fail to meet standards that ensure a child’s right to adequate water and sanitation (UNICEF “Thirsting for a future”; Coswosk et al.).

 For the sake of brevity, these represent only a few of the risks and consequences children may face, although two more are of noteworthy consideration.
 Those being, that water insecurity is believed to contribute to injury and disability should children regularly carry heavy water loads (Geere et al.), and that children may be subjected to the stress and emotions of their similarly water insecure caretakers (Wutich; Mushavi et al.).
 The intent of these examples is to illustrate that water insecurity is both mentally and physically taxing, and the pathways by which children’s health and wellbeing can be jeopardized are numerous.
 While documented to varying degrees in both academic and gray literature, the central issue remains that rarely have these concerns been explored from the perspective of the child.